• Home

 Creating Cash Flow Diagrams does not have to be time-consuming and complex.
 Yes, you read that right.

-• What is Cash Flow and Cash Flow Statement?
+1. What are Cash Flow and Cash Flow Statements?

-• How to Create Cash Flow Chart in Google Sheets?
+9. How to Create a Cash Flow Chart in Microsoft Excel & Google Sheets?

-• How to Create Cash Flow Diagram in Microsoft Excel?
+• How to Make Cash Flow Charts in Excel?

 Before we delve into the how-to guide, let’s go through the definition of cash flow.

-What is Cash Flow and Cash Flow Statement?
+What are Cash Flow and Cash Flow Statements?

 Definition: A Cash Flow Statement (also known as the Statement of Cash Flows) summarizes the amount of cash and cash equivalents entering and leaving your business.